Red Crab Spawning Tour

 The spawning event usually takes place across 2 mornings in November or December, and may even push out to January if the rains for the wet season are late.

-The estimated dates for the 2020/2021 red crab migration season are:
+The expected dates for the 2021 and 2022 red crab migration season are:

 Contact us directly for the most up to date estimations for the spawning event.
 We generally are unable to predict the best month until about August when the longer term weather patterns make forecasting possible.